humanestandards/home/content/play/omnipersonal-governance.md

 Synagonism (Lit.
 Translation: Collaboration), or in simple terms the process of Solving issues Together is the solution to all kinds of Economic, Environmental and Mental Crisis.
 As simple as that!

 Through Fair-Play Synagonism we have the Power to solve all types of issues, and as our problems are Common, our power becomes a Personal Responsibility that was all share.
-As a Strategy it may be Proactively help us Resolve depression, antagonism, poverty, scarcity and all sorts of conflict.
+As a Strategy for Risk Assessment, it may be Proactively help us Resolve depression, antagonism, poverty, scarcity and all sorts of conflict.

 ***